 Acropolis of Athens

 The information available is overwhelming, so I am sure I could not add anything more.
-Therefore, the main purpose of this article, besides giving some practical information, is to present the plethora of pictures I took recently on and around the "sacred rock".
+Therefore, besides giving some practical information, the main purpose of this article is to present the plethora of pictures I took recently on and around the "sacred rock".

 First, wander around the south slope, which hosts the most important sites outside the Acropolis fortification itself (aka "Ιερός βράχος" or "Sacred Rock"), and then head for a walk around the north hill slope.
 This walk brings you to the main entrance to the Acropolis sacred rock.
-The rest of your visit you can spend on the rock admiring not only the antiquities, but also the panoramic views of Athens.
+For the rest of your visit, you can spend on the rock admiring the antiquities and the panoramic views of Athens.

-The South Slope (Νότια Κλιτύς), the sunniest side of the Acropolis Hill played a significant role in the artistic, intellectual and religious activity of ancient Athens.
+The South Slope (Νότια Κλιτύς), the sunniest side of the Acropolis Hill, played a significant role in the artistic, intellectual and religious activity of ancient Athens.
 It was here the Athenians built the theatre where the ancient Greek drama was born: the Theater of Dionysus (Θέατρο Διονύσου).
-Visitors can enter into the theater and sit at the cavea.
-Some centuries later, the Romans built Odeon of Herodes Atticus (Θέατρο Ηρώδη Αττικού, aka Ηρώδειο), which still lies at the heart of the city's cultural life.
-The Odeon can not be visited as part of the archeological site, but only during one of the shows held here during summer months.
-In any case one can see the full splendor of the Odeon from the above.
+Visitors can enter the theater and sit at the cavea.
+Some centuries later, the Romans built the Odeon of Herodes Atticus (Θέατρο Ηρώδη Αττικού, aka Ηρώδειο), which still lies at the heart of the city's cultural life.
+The Odeon can not be visited as part of the archeological site, but only during one of the shows held here during the summer months.
+In any case, one can see the full splendor of the Odeon from above.
 The two theaters monopolize the interest of most visitors, but these are not the only buildings here.
-The Stoa of Eumenes II, king of Pergamon, was an imposing building running along the foot of the hill, the ruins of which can still be seen.
-Its counterpart is to be found in the stoa his brother Attalus erected in the ancient agora of Athens.
-Other buildings of interest in the south slope are the: Byzantine cistern (Βυζαντινό Υδραγωγείο), the Temple of Asclepios (Ναός του Ασκληπιού) and the Temple of Themis.
-The Choragic Monument of Thrasyllos (Χορηγικο Μνημείο Θρασύλλου, aka Παναγία η Σπηλιώτισσα, build at a high altitude just under the walls, has just been restored and looks impressive from the outside.
+The Stoa of Eumenes II, king of Pergamon, was an imposing building running along the hill's foot, the ruins of which can still be seen.
+Its counterpart is to be found in the stoa his brother Attalus erected in Athens's ancient agora.
+Other buildings of interest in the south slope are the: Byzantine cistern (Βυζαντινό Υδραγωγείο), the Temple of Asclepios (Ναός του Ασκληπιού), and the Temple of Themis.
+The Choragic Monument of Thrasyllos (Χορηγικο Μνημείο Θρασύλλου, aka Παναγία η Σπηλιώτισσα), build at a high altitude just under the walls, has just been restored and looks impressive from the outside.
 Unfortunately, it is not open to the public, and the people I asked there did not have any idea if it will open to the public at some point.

-The North slope of the Acropolis (Βόρεια Κλιτύς) was home to several sanctuaries, which played a vital role in the religious lives of the ancient Athenians, but much simpler in nature.
+The North Slope of the Acropolis (Βόρεια Κλιτύς) was home to several sanctuaries, which played a vital role in the religious lives of the ancient Athenians, but much simpler in nature.
 These are places where divinities of nature, fertility, and healing were worshiped on a less monumental and more personal level.
-Because of the simplicity of these sanctuaries, some consider that the north slope is of no importance to the tourist!
-I totally disagree, but, even in this case, it is worth following the well-designed path, from which one has interesting views over Anafiotika and the rooftops of Plaka.
+Because of these sanctuaries' simplicity, some consider that the north slope is of no importance to the tourist!
+I can't entirely agree, but, even in this case, it is worth following the well-designed path, from which one has interesting views over Anafiotika and the rooftops of Plaka.

-The most curious tourist, though, will discover many shrines nestled among the steep cliffs, caves, and pathways.
-The first sanctuary the visitor sees, just after leaving the south slope, is the Sanctuary of Aglauros, inside the largest cave in the city.
-According to the Herodotos, it was from here that the Persians invaded the Acropolis in 480 BC.
-Aglauros was the daughter of the mythical king Kekrops, and it was she who jumped from the Acropolis in order to save Athens from a extended siege, as the oracle of Delphi dictated.
+The most curious tourist will discover many shrines nestled among the cliffs, caves, and pathways.
+The first sanctuary the visitor sees, just after leaving the south slope, is the Sanctuary of Aglauros, inside the city's largest cave.
+According to Herodotos, it was from here that the Persians invaded the Acropolis in 480 BC.
+Aglauros was the daughter of the mythical king Kekrops, and it was she who jumped from the Acropolis to save Athens from an extended siege, as the oracle of Delphi dictated.
 There is no access to the interior of the cave.

 Further to the north, Eros and Aphrodite had an open-air sanctuary.
-Evidence for other shrines is provided by numerous rock-cut niches for the dedication and display of offerings to deities.
+Numerous rock-cut niches provide evidence for other shrines for the dedication and display of offerings to deities.

-Below the Erechtheion lies the cave of the Mycenaean Fountain, which took its name from the fountain built by the Mycenaeans when they built the first fortification of the Acropolis.
+Below the Erechtheion lies the Mycenaean Fountain's cave, which took its name from the fountain built by the Mycenaeans when they built the first fortification of the Acropolis.
 Most probably, here was the sanctuary of the goddess Ersis, daughter of the King Kekrops and sister of Aglauros.
 It was located within a natural crack and was only accessible through an invisible staircase.

-At the northwest corner there are three caves, where Apollo, Pan and Zeus were worshiped respectivelly.
+There are three caves at the northwest corner, where Apollo, Pan, and Zeus were worshiped.
 Beneath the three caves, we see the slab-paved court of Klepsydra Spring, the most important of all the springs of Acropolis.
 The entrance to the spring is located on the sacred rock, behind the pedestal of Agrippas.
-From there a long stairway leads to the spring and the underground chapel of Agioi Apostoloi.
+From there, a long stairway leads to the spring and the underground chapel of Agioi Apostoloi.

-The sacred rock is a citadel, whose walls we see today were erected after the Persian Wars in the first half of the 5th century BC, under Themistokles (north wall) and Kimon (south wall).
-Alterations were made under Perikles and again in later times, when the Acropolis became the stronghold of the city.
+The sacred rock is a citadel whose walls we see today was erected after the Persian Wars in the first half of the 5th century BC, under Themistokles (north wall) and Kimon (south wall).
+Alterations were made under Perikles and again in later times when the Acropolis became the stronghold of the city.
 The sacred rock is approached from the West through the Beule gate.

-Through the Propylaia one enters the sanctuary itself proper with its great masterpieces of ancient Greek architecture built primarily in the fifth century under Perikles.
-The most important of them all is the Parthenon (Παρθενώνας), a temple dedicated to Athena Parthenos, which replacing two earlier temples dedicated to the same goddess.
+Through the Propylaia, one enters the sanctuary itself properly with its great masterpieces of ancient Greek architecture built primarily in the fifth century under Perikles.
+The most important of them all is the Parthenon (Παρθενώνας), a temple dedicated to Athena Parthenos, which replaced two earlier temples dedicated to the same goddess.

 On the north side of the hill is the Erechtheion (Ερέχθειο), the Ionic temple of Athena and Poseidon-Erechtheus with its famous porch of the Karyatides.
 This is the place where the olive tree offered Athens to the people of Athens used to be.
-Today, an olive tree is growing by the west wall of the temple, but do not believe that this is the original one ().
-From the tallest bastion, located on the east side of the rock, stands the pole with the Greek flag.
-From here you have the best views of the Athens basin.
-On a clear day you can see for ever!
+Today, an olive tree is growing by the temple's west wall, but I do not believe that this is the original one (😀😀😀).
+At the tallest bastion, located on the rock's east side, stands the pole with the Greek flag.
+From here, you have the best views of the Athens basin.
+On a clear day, you can see forever!